Barnum Museum of Natural History

 The Barnum Museum of Natural History was a natural history museum on the grounds of Tufts University in Medford, Massachusetts.
 The museum was established by P.T.
 Barnum and displayed valuable exotic dead animals from his circus.
-His greatest prize was Jumbo the Elephant whose taxidermied hide was displayed.
+His greatest prize was the taxidermied hide of Jumbo the Elephant.
 The building now known as Barnum Hall was gutted when a fire destroyed the entire collection inside on April 14, 1975.
-The building has since been partially reconstructed.
+The building has since been reconstructed.

 History

-The museum was conceived as part of President Capen's campaign to expand the university.
-Barnum, who was a lifelong Universalist supporter for which Tufts was affiliated, was targeted for the campaign.
-In May 1883, Capen persuaded Barnum to give the money under the agreement that the transaction be kept under secrecy and that once his identity be disclosed the building would 'forever be called the Barnum Museum of Natural History.'
+The museum was conceived as part of President Elmer Hewitt Capen's campaign to expand the university.
+Tufts University was founded by Christian Universalists, and Barnum, who was a lifelong Christian Universalist supporter, was targeted as a potential donor by the campaign.
+In May 1883, Capen persuaded Barnum to fund the project, who agreed under the condition that the transaction be kept secret, and that once his identity was disclosed the building would 'forever be called the Barnum Museum of Natural History.'
 The building was built to accompany his museum in Bridgeport, Connecticut.
 The building was designed by architect J. Phillip Rinn from the firm Andrews, Jones, Biscoe & Whitmore.
-The original building stood two stories above a basement with a laboratory and lecture room.
-The ground floor included a library and a vestibule.
+The original building stood two stories tall, plus a basement, and included a laboratory and a lecture room.
+The ground floor featured a library and a vestibule.
 The upper floors contained a grand hall, 34 feet high, intended for the display of the specimens.
-Rinn designed the building in cohesion with the Goddard Chapel to give the campus a sense of homogeneity.
+Rinn designed the building to cohere aesthetically with the Goddard Chapel, in order to give the campus a sense of homogeneity.

-The museum incorporated specimens which Tufts professor John Marshall had amassed during the previous decades, mostly rocks and minerals.
-Additionally, Mary Goddard, one of Tufts' earliest benefactors provided the museum with an array of coins, ethnological material, and stuffed birds.
-For Barnum, the museum was one of the first of many natural history collections which he provided to over 200 American universities.
+The museum incorporated specimens which Tufts University Professor John P. Marshall had amassed during the previous decades, mostly rocks and minerals.
+Additionally, Mary Goddard, one of Tufts's earliest benefactors, provided the museum with an array of coins, ethnological material, and stuffed birds.
+For Barnum, the museum featured one of the first of the many natural history collections which he would provide to over 200 American universities over the course of his life.

 After Barnum's death in 1891, the museum continued to prosper.
 A further $40,000 provided by Barnum gave the museum two new wings and several new collections.
-The university constructed the west wing in 1894 and added a new biological laboratory, classrooms, and library.
+The university constructed the west wing in 1894 and added a new biological laboratory, classrooms, and a library.
 An east wing was built in 1935 for labs and offices.
-The third addition, the Dana Laboratory, was built in 1963.
-At a cost of $750,000 it was built using funds from the National Science Foundation.
-The addition was designed by Perry Shaw, Hepburn and Dean and was named for Charles Dana.
+The third addition, the Dana Laboratory, was built in 1963 as a $750,000 project funded by the National Science Foundation.
+The Dana Laboratory was designed by Perry Shaw, Hepburn and Dean and was named for Charles Dana.